Juli868/juli868/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ALx
+- 🔭 I’m currently a student of ALX
 - 🌱 I’m currently learning Python programming
+- 🌱 I’m currently learning Javascript programming
+- 📫 How to reach me: mail:bugiju@gmail.com
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...